 Keyword-based parsing comes as the most common method to parse resumes.
 To explain how this parser works, firstly, it scans CVs and candidates’ cover letters to find predetermined words and phrases.
 Then it will compare and match this information with the job description.
 In this way, it can quickly identify if an application is a good fit.

 Statistical parsing makes use of numerical models to review resumes.
 This way, it can efficiently determine the context of words and phrases to deliver more accurate results.

 Unlike the keyword-based technique, grammar-based parsing uses grammatical rules to scan resumes.
 This method will spot the context of words and phrases to provide more relevant results.

 Despite being launched recently, DrParser still receives a great deal of public attention thanks to its ease of use and scalability.

-The tool uses the NER (Named Entity Recognition) method to extract information to ensure the highest accurate results (more than 90%).
+This AI resume screening tool uses the NER (Named Entity Recognition) method to extract information to ensure the highest accurate results (more than 90%).
 It’s pretty fast compared to other platforms, taking about 2 to 3 seconds to successfully parse a resume.

 Plus, DrParser does wonder for ATS integrations.
 In other words, you can add the software to your current applicant tracking system and have it parse resumes.

 DrParser supports only PDF resumes in English at the moment.
 The Neurond team is still working on improving the tool to accept .doc and .docx CVs in other languages.